drapergem/draper/README.md

 @articles = ArticlesDecorator.decorate(Article.all)
 ```

-Draper decorates each item using its `decorate` method.
+Draper decorates each item by calling the `decorate` method.
 Alternatively, you can
 specify a decorator by overriding the collection decorator's `decorator_class`
 method, or by passing the `:with` option to the constructor.